Who can play?

 How are the teams and age groups organized?

 Teams are organized in age divisions, determined by players' year of birth.
 Each division spans two years.
-When you hear someone say "8U," they are referring to the 8-and-younger division, and so on.
+When you hear someone say "8U", they are referring to the "8-and-under" division.

 What time commitment is necessary to play softball and when/where do practices take place?